Actions

 rts

-Spin Dashing with a strange animation
+Spin Dashing with rolling animation

 Fixing bugs/errors